dobriak/dobriak-hugo/content/post/jenkins-marathonlb-dcos.md

 ```
 Click on the **"Save"** button.

-You should now be able to run the build job that will effectively build a Docker image out of the contents of the Dockerfile from the [mhausenblas/cicd-demo](https://github.com/mhausenblas/cicd-demo "mhausenblas/cicd-demo repository") github repository, then push it to our private docker registry.
+You should now be able to run the build job that will effectively build a Docker image out of the contents of the Dockerfile from the [mhausenblas/cicd-demo](https://github.com/mhausenblas/cicd-demo "mhausenblas/cicd-demo repository") github repository then push it to our private docker registry.
 Be patient, as the first spin up of the new build slave will likely take a few minutes.